 examination occasion; the allotted time for the exam will not, however,

-be extended.
 Students may take only one exam at a time, and will receive

 the questions for the next exam only after having returned the question

 and answer papers for the previous exam to the invigilator.

 See also: how to take an examination on an EXAM online aquarium.

 Cheating in an exam